 5.2.3.2.1 General

 A PDU session charging CHF CDR is used to collect charging information related to the PDU session data information for a UE in Flow Based Charging.
 Multiple service data flow containers per PDU session can be added in the CHF CDR by the CHF, upon receiving a Charging Data Request including new counts as defined in subclause 5.2.1.1.

+A MBS session charging CHF CDR is used to collect charging information related to the MBS session data information from a single data source (e.g. Application Service Provider) in Flow Based Charging.

 A CHF CDR shall be opened when the CHF receives Charging Data Request[Initial].